felix-vondee/nytclone/README.md

 # NY-TIMES-ARTICLE-CLONE

-> The goal was to master positioning and floating elements
+> The goal was to master positioning and floating elements.
 > This project is a clone of the following NY Times article:  https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0